-Several killed in shooting in Germany city of Hamburg
+Several killed in shooting in Germany church in Hamburg

 - Published

-Several people are reported to have been killed in shooting in Hamburg, Germany.
+Several people are reported to have been killed in a shooting in Hamburg, Germany.

-Police said in a tweet that a large-scale operation was under way in the Alsterdorf area.
+Police said in a tweet that a large-scale operation was under way in the city's northern Alsterdorf area.

 Ambulances are at the scene and German police are searching for the attackers, local media report.

-According to Hamburg police, the shooting took place at a Jehovah's Witness centre on Deelböge street in the Gros Borstel district.
+According to Hamburg police, the shooting took place at a church on Deelböge street in the Gros Borstel district.

 An alert was sent on the federal warning app, NINAwarn, that around 21:00 (20:00 GMT) telling locals that "one or more unknown perpetrators shot at people in a church".